 Toronto was founded in 1793.
 Did you know that back then, Toronto was called York?

 In 1834, the city was renamed Toronto as it underwent steady growth during the 19th century and had to distinguish itself from the other York.

 Still, Toronto has been nicknamed Little York ever since it replaced Montreal as Canada’s economic capital and center of urban lifestyle.

 New York, also known as The City That Never Sleeps, was founded in 1624 (almost two centuries before Toronto).
 It was one of the original thirteen colonies and became the first capital of the United States in 1788.

-New York was where many of the Founding Fathers lived and is currently home to a load of historical sites and landmarks, including the Statue of Liberty, the Trinity Church, the Brooklyn Bridge, and the Empire State Building.
+New York was where many of the Founding Fathers lived and is currently home to a load of historical sites and tourist attractions, including the Statue of Liberty, Central Park, the Trinity Church, the Brooklyn Bridge, and the Empire State Building.

-Although the climate in Toronto and New York offers four distinct seasons, there’s a major difference in temperatures — especially during winter months.
+Although the climate in Toronto and New York offers four distinct seasons, there’s a major difference in temperatures and weather conditions — especially during winter months.

 Toronto is way colder in winter than New York.
 Yes, New York can get harsh winters with an average low temperature of 28 degrees Fahrenheit (-2 degrees Celsius), but every winter in Toronto is downright brutal with an average low temperature of 17 degrees Fahrenheit (-8 degrees Celsius).

 Not to mention, Toronto’s winters have a painful, biting cold with a lot more snow, whereas New York has drier and more pleasant colds.